 Vanity Planet sent over their complete kit of makeup brushes for me to try out it was fun to experiment with a few new ones, but mostly it’s just nice to have a new set of my tried and true favorites.
-They’re offering you 70% off the full set which makes the collection such a good deal!
-Just use the code MakeUpSpring70 at checkout.

 Whether you’re putting on a full face each morning or just spending three minutes in front of the mirror before a day wrangling kids, here are the seven makeup brushes (in my opinion) every woman should own:

 Kabuki Brush (1st from left):

 This big fluffy brush is used mainly to apply mineral powder which, if you’re only going to wear one thing on your face, is my go-to.
 The large fluffy brush head allows you to apply a minimal amount of product at a time which is perfect for this kind of all-over loose powder application.

 Powder/ Blush Brush (2nd):

 This brush is used to apply powder foundation and blush.
 I use it for blush application and occasionally for blending.

 This is specifically to apply light powder or creamy products and I use it mainly to apply powder foundation when I need a little bit more coverage.
 This is a newer brush for me, just the last few years, but it filled a gap I didn’t realize I had 😛

 Angled Contour Brush (4th):